VoxelGroup/Voxel.MiddyNet/README.md

 It allows you to inject middlewares into your lambda functions so that your code is entirely focused on business logic.

-Middlewares are published as separate NuGet packages (one NuGet for middleware) so that your lambda package can be as small as possible.
+Middlewares are published as separate NuGet packages (one NuGet per middleware) so that your lambda package can be as small as possible.

 For project documentation, please visit [readthedocs](https://voxelmiddynet.readthedocs.io).